hamediut/MicrostructureGUI/README.md

-# Micro_GUI - Microstructure Analysis Application
+# SMiCA: Statistical Microstructure Characterisation & Analysis

 A professional GUI application for analyzing microstructure images using correlation functions and statistical analysis methods, specifically designed for materials science and microstructure characterization.